About The Berkeley Scanner

 Miscellaneous tips and tricks

-The Berkeley Scanner has three members-only email newsletters: daily, weekly and news alerts (depending on your membership tier).
-If you need to change your account settings, you can do so here.
-Bookmark the link to sign into your account anytime.
+The Berkeley Scanner has two email newsletters: daily updates and news alerts.
+If you need to change your account settings, you can sign in here.
+Bookmark the link to access your account anytime.

 You can follow The Berkeley Scanner on Google News.

 Interested in a particular Berkeley neighborhood?
-We categorize our stories by geography.
 See the growing Berkeley neighborhood archive list to find the stories that hit closest to home.

 Don't miss our resource guide to police data in Berkeley.